coppy-dev/android-sdk/README.md

 ## Prerequisities

 1. **Android Compose UI toolkit**.
-At the moment, Coppy only works with projects that are built with Android Compose UI toolkit.
-Compose UI provide us with all necessary abstractions that allow us to effeciently update app copy in the runtime.
+At the moment, Coppy only works with projects that are built with the Android Compose UI toolkit.
+Compose UI provides us with all necessary abstractions that allow us to efficiently update app copy in the runtime.

 2. **Coppy content key**.
-Content key tells Coppy plugin and runtime SDK how to get your specific content.
-To get a content key, go to your [Coppy profile page](https://app.coppy.app/profile) and select sepcific team, which content you want to use in the Android app.
-The content key will righ tbelow the team name.
+The content key tells the Coppy plugin and runtime SDK how to get your specific content.
+To get a content key, go to your [Coppy profile page](https://app.coppy.app/profile) and select a specific team, which content you want to use in the Android app.
+The content key will be right below the team name.

 ## Getting started

 ### Add plugin

-To get started with Coppy SDk, you need to add a Coppy plugin first.
-Add it to plugins section in your app `build.gradle` file.
+To get started with Coppy SDK, you need to add a Coppy plugin first.
+Add it to the plugins section in your app `build.gradle` file.
 Then, add the content key to the Coppy plugin config:

 ```diff
 plugins {